sigdat-org/sigdat/_pages/home.md

 ## News

+**April 1, 2024**.
+Congratulations: [Kai-Wei Chang](https://web.cs.ucla.edu/~kwchang/) was elected as the SIGDAT VP-Elect 2024 and [Juan Pino](https://ai.meta.com/people/776668760684735/juan-pino/) was elected as the SIGDAT Secretary-Treasurer 2024.
+{: .notice}

 **March 10, 2024**.
 The [Call for Bids to host EMNLP 2025 and 2026](/calls/bids2025) has been posted.
 {: .notice}